rusefi/rusefi_documentation/Fuel/Fuel_Control/Fuel_Overview.md

 Original graphic found here [1]

-Most people who are installing tune-able ECU's like rusEFI are looking for more power at the track.
-However your fuel weight advantage is also commonly important.
+Most people who are installing tuneable ECU's like rusEFI are looking for more power at the track; however, your fuel weight advantage is also commonly important.
 So it is common that an engine will be tuned for peak power when over a certain load, and peak economy when at a cruise load.
-OEM's are often concerned with minimal environmental impact, so they may tune to a different AFR.
+OEMs are often concerned with minimal environmental impact, so they may tune to a different AFR.
 Once you have decided on what your AFR strategy is going to be, you'll have to tune rusEFI to deliver that strategy.
-As well you will probably use an wide band oxygen sensor to measure your AFR and ensure that your are meeting your desired AFT plan.
+You will probably use a wide band oxygen sensor to measure your AFR and ensure that your are meeting your desired AFT plan.

 # Supported fuel control algorithms
 rusEFI supports mono, individual/sequential and batched fuel injection using one of the following fuel control algorithms: